What's Your Ideal Meal?

 9. Do you frequently get sick?

 If you answered "yes" to any one of these questions chances are that your current diet might not be serving you.
 Take some time and write down your diet for a few days to really see what you have been consuming.
 About 10 years ago I took a serious look at my diet.
 I would have answered "yes" to about half of these questions then (#'s 1,2,3,6, and 9 to be specific).
 I decided to detox and change my diet.
 After a number of different cleanses I followed The Body Ecology Diet book by Donna Gates.
 That did the trick, I felt energetic again and my digestion was strong...still is strong!
-We have an excellent Elimination and Detoxification Diet that has helped hundreds of people identify problem foods and find a diet that works for them.
+We have an excellent Elimination and Detoxification Diet that has helped thousands of people identify problem foods and find a diet that works for them.

 Once you have identified "problem foods" then you can move on to enjoy the plethora of tasty whole foods that are available.
 I live in just this world.
 I know what works for me so each day I am free to choose a meal, an ingredient, a dessert, or a snack that my intuitions call forth.
 In addition, as a mother who cooks for her family, I work to incorporate everyone's needs for a meal.

-Let's see...Tom is vegan, doesn't eat sesame or gluten among other things, likes things spicy, no sweets, loves beans and rice; Gracie cannot tolerate gluten, loves mushrooms, green smoothies, quinoa, and nuts; Lily wishes she could eat bread all day every day, loves potatoes and butter, hates eggs and dairy (except butter), asked for a green smoothie in her lunch today; the babies don't eat gluten, dairy, corn, soy, eggs, and nuts among other things but eat a lot of what I do feed them, they love green smoothies, salmon, and quinoa and frozen berries for a treat, and drink mama's milk throughout the night, they had a rash from lemons and limes so don't eat these anymore, at least not for now.
+Let's see...Tom is vegan, doesn't eat sesame or gluten among other things, likes things spicy, no sweets, loves beans and rice; Gracie cannot tolerate gluten, loves mushrooms, green smoothies, quinoa, and nuts; Lily wishes she could eat bread all day every day, loves potatoes and butter, hates eggs and dairy (except butter), asked for a green smoothie in her lunch today; my 12-month old twin boys don't eat gluten, dairy, corn, soy, eggs, and nuts among other things but eat a lot of what I do feed them, they love green smoothies, salmon, and quinoa and frozen berries for a treat, and drink mama's milk throughout the night, they had a rash from lemons and limes so don't eat these anymore, at least not for now.

 Here is my ideal meal (at least at the moment):